-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-PRIVATE INSTITUTIONS First-Year Undergraduates
+G1 PRIVATE INSTITUTIONS First-Year Undergraduates Tuition:

-Tuition:

 PUBLIC INSTITUTIONS First-Year Undergraduates

 Tuition: In-district

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

 Tuition: Non-resident

 FOR ALL INSTITUTIONS First-Year Undergraduates

+FOR ALL INSTITUTIONS Required Fees: First-Year Undergraduates

+First-Year Undergraduates

-Required Fees:
+Required Fees: First-Year Undergraduates

-Food and housing (on-campus):
+Required Fees: Food and housing (on-campus): First-Year Undergraduates

-Housing Only (on-campus):

-Food Only (on-campus meal plan):